-Cell Phones, Electronic Devices, Headphones/Earbuds, and other personal items: The school is NOT responsible for lost items.
-Students should not bring cell phones, headphones/earbuds, MP3 players, iPods, cameras, texting devices, or potentially disruptive items into the classroom unless needed for educational purposes.
+The school is NOT responsible for lost items.
+Students should not bring cell phones, headphones/earbuds, cameras, texting devices, or potentially disruptive items into the classroom unless needed for educational purposes.
 These devices may not be allowed in classrooms during the school day (8:25 am - 3:15 pm).
 Teachers have the right to request that cell phones be turned off during class time.
 Students can use their cell phones before school, during lunch, and after school.